This site is proudly sponsored by Financial Strategies, Inc., a

 I have helped save my clients countless millions of dollars from

-needless taxation due to bad advisors and bad advice on
+needless taxation due to bad advisers and bad advice on

 inherited IRA accounts.

-Sadly, the bad advisors were many times formerly admired and
+Sadly, the bad advisers were many times formerly admired and

 trusted by your deceased